wp-plugins/wordpress-seo/readme.txt

 * Focus keyword detection now properly works for diacritical focus keywords as well.
 * Properly apply filters to meta desc and titles in admin grid.
 * Properly detect new versions of Facebook plugin too.
+* Allow changing of the number of posts per XML sitemap, to prevent memory issues on certain installs.

 = 1.3.1.1 =